Planning an App? Have You Considered These 15 Application Security Best Practices?

 Importance of Server Updates

 Companies must use server updates, mainly bug fixes, to defend against attackers.
 Always refer to the documentation for your operating system or distribution else, keep a manual check to ensure timely software updates.
 At times, software updates create issues.
 Software engineers can handle it by applying the software updates in a second environment and deploying them on a live system if they succeed.

 Software application security testing forms the backbone of application security best practices.
 Checking for security flaws helps combat potent and prevalent threats

 Application security testing can easily detect injection flaws when an attacker sends malicious data to an interpreter, which must not be executed without authorization.

-In the wake of these requirements, security testing tools have been developed into a very strong market with technology vendors offering a range of automated app security testing tools to perform:
+In the wake of these requirements, security testing tools have been developed into a robust market, with technology vendors offering a range of automated app security testing tools to perform the following:

 - Static Testing: Code analysis at a fixed point of time during development